CyclotronResearchCentre/bidsme/README.md

 > `WARNING 014-al_B1mapping/9: Naming schema not BIDS` This warning appears when specified BIDS schema do not follows the standard.
-To correct this warning it will be enought to put bids section in bidsmap into conform form ti the BIDS specifications.
+To correct this warning it will be enough to put bids section in bidsmap into conform form ti the BIDS specifications.
-Alternitavly, if the deviation from the standard is intentional (e.g. given data type is not officialy supported by BIDS), the warning can be silenced by setting `checked` to `true`.
+Alternately, if the deviation from the standard is intentional (e.g. given data type is not officially supported by BIDS), the warning can be silenced by setting `checked` to `true`.

 Bidsmap contain several automatically filled fields that are to simplify the map
-adjustements:
+adjustments:
 - provenance: contains the path to the first data file matched to this run.
 This field is updated at each run of `bidsmapper`, but only if `checked` is false